rbaynes/nat_geo_climate_control/README.md

 ![Alt text](/closed-loop-control-system.gif?raw=true)

 ## Simple climate control
 We will build a simple system to attempt to control humidity.
+The sensor will tell us the relative humidity and we can lower it by controlling the speed of a fan pointed at it.

 ## Set up your development system
   * Windows or Mac PC with USB port.